DavidZhongtai/davidzhongtai.github.io/content/posts/travel.md

 # 1 Month and 7 Cities Later

 Flights start blending together one after one.
 Washington D.C. used to seem like a world away but now is a quick afternoon drive.
 Early morning drives to the airport only to make it through security before the sun rises and the Dunkin' opens.
-Paying an inexcusable $4.18 for a 16oz. bottle of water, only to be down it moments later.
+Paying an inexcusable $4.18 for a 16oz. bottle of water, only to down it moments later.

 Those lines have described the past month making my way around the east coast.
 I really should have been home, but something in me can't just stay in one place at a time, constantly having the need to move around from place to place, not staying for more than three days in a city.